hdrhbbu1/www/content/articles/2017-06-10-casual-ableism/index.md

 response to my question, I quickly receive the obviously hilarious response, "probably relieved they didn't have to participate."
-I should've thanked my conversation partner for the opportunity to place ableist elitism on clear display, because never have I experienced a clearer example in the real world that is documented so well.
+I should've thanked my conversation partner for the opportunity to place ableist elitism on clear display, because never have I experienced an example in the real world that has been documented so well.

 A few days prior, I requested that a gentlemen refrain from using slurs for the mentally disabled to describe his frustration in the grocery store.
 He